Omkar982004/MelodyVault/README.md

 - **User Authentication**: I plan to implement user authentication to allow users to save and manage their own playlists.
 - **Integration with Music APIs**: Future updates might include integrating with music streaming services like Spotify or YouTube for automatic playlist synchronization.

----

-## 💻 Contributing

-This is an ongoing project, and I am open to contributions!
-If you find any bugs or would like to contribute features, feel free to open an issue or create a pull request.

----

 ### Thanks for visiting **MelodyVault** – your personal music playlist app! 🎶